DebelStorm/ECG_Server_Django/README.md

 Json Format
 ```
 {
+    "session_id" : "",
-    "session_id" : ""
+    "serial_number" : ""
 }
 ```

-Returns a list of JSON objects of patients registered by the current user.
+Returns a list of JSON objects of patients registered by the current user for an existing device.
 Eg:
 ```
 {
     "status": "SUCCESS",